 About Leadership Skagit

-Developing Leaders Today to Shape our Tomorrow
+Developing Leaders Today to Shape Our Tomorrow

-Leadership Skagit has been the county's premier leadership development program since 2004, graduating over 500 alumni.
+Leadership Skagit has been the county's premier leadership development program since 2004, graduating over 550 alumni.
 Run by EDASC in collaboration with Skagit Valley College, the vision of Leadership Skagit is to develop leaders at all levels in our community.
 The intensive program is designed to inspire people to want to become leaders and to prepare them for these community leadership roles.

 The curriculum also includes leadership and communications skills assessments and the completion of a team project that addresses a need in the community.
-Click here to view the 2021 class schedule.

 Class graduates receive 17 academic credits in leadership from Skagit Valley College.

-Leadership Skagit alumni make up a network of over 500, including elected officials, business owners at all levels, executives and community members who are committed to making a difference in Skagit County.
+Leadership Skagit alumni make up a network of over 550, including elected officials, business owners at all levels, executives and community members who are committed to making a difference in Skagit County.
 Leadership Skagit's alumni network regularly hosts networking events, educational programs and forums, and provides community services opportunities to facilitate continuing education and network-building among alumni.

 To support constructive community progress, alumni are encouraged to serve on committees, boards and task forces, consider serving in elected or appointed office as well as participate in professional organizations throughout the county and region.
-Recognized by Brigid Collins with the 2018 Community Leadership Award, Leadership Skagit is also a past recipient of the Governor’s Leadership Award and the Washington State University Hall of Champions Award.